AiDAPT-A/VisArchPy/docs/meta-reference.rst

 Metadata Reference
 ======================

 This section describes the metadata fields used in the `metadata.json` file.
-Most of the metadata fields are based on the `MODS <https://www.loc.gov/standards/mods/>`_ standard.
-However, some fields are added to support TU Delft-specific fields and metadata of extracted images (visuals).
+Most of the metadata fields are based on the `MODS <https://www2.archivists.org/groups/standards-committee/metadata-object-description-schema-mods>`_ standard.
+However, some fields were added to support TU Delft-specific fields and metadata about extracted images (visuals).

 .. table:: Metadata fields in **metadata.json** file.